-I am broadly interested in issues of nonviolent resistance, conflict, and political violence; particularly how violence affects civilians and in turn how civilians impact the broader processes within conflict.
-I use a variety of qualitative and quantitative methods in my research, with a focus on "big data" and "text-as-data", as well as in-depth qualitative interviews, archival and survey research, statistical analysis, network approaches and online ethnography.
-I have conducting research on militant and terrorist groups, peacekeeping and peace agreements, child soldiers, and non-combatants in conflict zones.
+I am broadly interested in issues of nonviolent resistance, conflict, and political violence; particularly how violence affects civilians and, in turn, how civilians impact the broader processes within conflict.
+I use a variety of qualitative and quantitative methods in my research, with a focus on "big data" and "text-as-data," as well as in-depth qualitative interviews, archival and survey research, statistical analysis, network approaches and online ethnography.
+I have conducted research on militant and terrorist groups, peacekeeping and peace agreements, child soldiers, and non-combatants in conflict zones.

 Gade, Emily K., Mohammed Hafez, and Michael Gabbay.
 "Causes of Militant Infighting: Network Analysis from the Syrian Civil War," conditional accept at the Journal of Peace Research.